storopoli/storopoli.com/content/blog/2025-02-10-bitvm/index.md

    a proof $\pi$, and _public_ inputs $x$.

-1. **Zero-Knowledge**: If the statement is true, the verifier learns nothing about the secret $x$.
+1. **Zero-Knowledge**: If the statement is true, the verifier learns nothing about the secret $w$.

 [^negligible]:
     A function $f$ is negligible if for every polynomial $p$,